emilnoren/generator-webpack-project/README.md

 # generator-for-dumbasses
-A Yeoman project generator to help your sorry ass to be productive.
+A Yeoman project generator to help your sorry ass be productive.